maluio/twipeater/README.md

 A webservice wrapping [Twint - An advanced Twitter scraping & OSINT tool](https://github.com/twintproject/twint) with an easy-to-use API

+**Update** The Twint project was archived.
+It makes sense to archive Twipeater, too.

 ## Goals

     * Fetch tweets without having a Twitter API account